 Proverbs 28:6-7 6 Better is the poor who walks in his integrity than he who is crooked though he be rich.
 7 He who keeps the law is a discerning son, but he who is a companion of gluttons humiliates his father.

-The first part of this proverbs sounds like it came from today’s readings in the 5th chapter of James.
+The first part of these proverbs, verse 6, sounds like it came from today’s readings in the 5th chapter of James.
 Verse 7 sounds like an exposition of Psalm 119:1, and the last phrase is a summary of the grief caused when one squanders one’s life in a lifestyle of self-indulgence.